2. The route

 The slope that you have to climb, without a trail, following the sparse yellow bolts

-However, the section is quite short, it is about 80m of elevation gain.
-Past this last change of slope, the trail becomes visible again: it cuts almost horizontally from right to left across a last scree…
+However, the stretch is quite short, it is about 80m of elevation gain.
+Once past this last change of slope, the trail becomes visible again: it cuts almost horizontally from right to left across a last scree…

-Here are the last few meters before the pass, identifiable by the little man that can be seen in the distance
+Here are the last few meters before the pass, identifiable by the cairn seen in the distance

-Here are the last few meters before the pass, identifiable by the little man that can be seen in the distance
+Here are the last few meters before the pass, identifiable by the cairn seen in the distance

 Cairn at Valfredda Pass